Jingyue-Wu/switchify/README.md

 # To run your own app

-1. Clone the repository in your terminal:
+1. Clone the repository in your terminal.

    ```bash
    git clone https://github.com/Jingyue-Wu/switchify